lijh01/DeCompKGQA/README.md

 ## Running the code

-To run the code, you need to train from MultiTQ to get a multitq.ckpt and place it in the models folder first.
+Unzip the data and get models first.

 ```bash
 # cd MultiTQ